 This is Culinary Specialist Chef Ron Jones with Esteban Gonzales.
 We are the leaders of the student-driven taco recipe team at Greenville County School District, GCSD.

 I recently returned from another stop on the School Nutrition Guru world tour.
-I’ve got to tell you they just rocked the cafeteria at Mauldin Middle in Upstate South Carolina at Greenville County Schools.
+I’ve got to tell you they just rocked the cafeteria at GCSD’s Mauldin Middle School.

-The day started with a visit to GCSD Nutrition offices, where I saw a familiar sight when I walked into Director Joe Urban’s office.
-He’s a true media wiz and grabs pics and videos whenever he can that show the pride he has in this awesome district.
+The day started with a visit to GCSD Nutrition offices, where I saw a familiar sight in Director Joe Urban’s office.
+He’s a true media wiz and grabs pics and videos whenever he can to show the pride he has in this awesome district.

 Then we drove to Mauldin Middle to meet the student team that had the winning recipe in the district.
-I felt fortunate I was able to spend some time with them.
-From left to right: Hunter Criswell, Esteban Gonzalez, SND Joe Urban, and Michael Harmon.
+I felt fortunate to spend time with them.
+The team members were Hunter Criswell, Esteban Gonzalez, Joe Urban, and Michael Harmon.

 Students line up to try the street tacos.